Hispano-Argentina: Weapons

 HA also expanded its range of products, manufacturing weapons to provide the Armed and Security Forces.
 By the beginning of the 1940s HA was the official supplier of the Argentine Army with weapons and vehicles.
 The Criollo diesel-engine model was a big success.
-Ballester Molina also committed to built a car with a truck chassis which was readapted with an aluminium body inspired on European models.
-The company also manufactured some prototypes, powered with the Criollo 6-cilinder engine, nicknamed El Redondo, due to its aerodynamic design.
+Ballester Molina also committed to build a car with a truck chassis which was readapted with an aluminium body inspired on European models.
+The company also manufactured some prototypes, powered with the Criollo 6-cylinder engine, nicknamed El Redondo, due to its aerodynamic design.
 Hispano Argentina supplied the Argentine Army with the Criollo Chico 4x4 (95 hp engine) and Criollo Grande 6x6 (150 hp engine) truck models.
 The latter were used as tractors for 155 mm artillery pieces.
 In addition, the factory supplied the same institution with armored vehicles.

 In addition to the .45 ACP caliber pistol that made it famous, Ballester Molina also produced .22 caliber pistols and rifles in various calibers.
-Exact figures do not exist, but it is estimated that Hafdasa produced more than 100,000 arms, and between 80,000 and 90,000 .45 caliber pistols.
+Exact figures do not exist, but it is estimated that Hafdasa produced more than 100,000 arms, and between 80,000 and 90,000 .45 caliber pistols, including around 8,000 pistols for British covert operations in the Second World War.